 An enemy of the 2000 AD version of Dan Dare, the Two of Verath were originally two criminals who despised one another, and were subsequently fused together as a punishment.

 The Two was an inspired concept.
 Two sworn enemies forced to spend eternity together, both as different as night and day, with one of the two being a violent savage, and the other being a twisted mad scientist.
 Despite their animosity however the Two have to rank among Dan’s most dangerous enemies.
 They commanded an entire planet made up of the worst criminals in the entire Galaxy, and very nearly managed to slay the Mekon too, after the latter had tricked them.

 The Two was a brilliant foil for the Mekon.
 I liked the way that the more intelligent member of the Two is ironically the one who falls for the Mekons trick.

 At the same time however I like the way that the Mekon in turn greatly underestimates the Two.
-The Mekon assumes that as the Two’s minions are criminals, murderers, the absolute worst the universe has to offer, that they will have no real loyalty to the Two and will gladly serve him.
+The Mekon assumes that as the Two’s minions are criminals, murderers, the absolute worst the universe has to offer, then they will have no real loyalty to the Two.
 However he gets a nasty surprise when the Two return in alliance with Dan Dare and the Mekon discovers that actually all of the criminals are genuinely loyal to the Two after all.